lindaprotocol/wallet-cli/src/main/protos/README.md

 # protocol [![Build Status](https://travis-ci.org/lindaprotocol/protocol.svg?branch=master)](https://travis-ci.org/lindaprotocol/protocol)

-# The protocol of Tron including api and message.
+# The protocol of Linda including api and message.

 The protocol is an independent project.
 You can use it for building other application.